 The JBL E25BT have a good range for a wireless in-ear, even when the Bluetooth source was obstructed.
 They're not as far-reaching as some of the other wireless in-ears we've tested like the BeatsX but should have enough range for most use cases, especially if you keep your phone on you.
 They won't be ideal for very large office spaces and fixed Bluetooth sources like a PC or TV but should be good enough for most listeners.

 Below-average latency performance.
 The JBL E25BT Wireless have about 192ms of latency which is not suitable for watching movies and gaming.

 The JBL E25BT have a simple and straightforward wireless in-ear design that's decent enough for most use cases.
 They have a moderately balanced audio reproduction that will sound good enough for most listeners and a decently long battery life that will last you a full workday.
 They're easy to use with a good control scheme and a slightly more comfortable in-ear fit than typical in-ear designs, thanks to their small earbuds.
 Unfortunately, they do not come with a lot of tip options, their build quality though better than some similarly designed models, still feels a bit cheap, and they do not block noise well enough to be the ideal option for commuting.
 On the upside, their low leakage does help since you can mask a lot of ambient noise the louder you play your music.
-See our recommendations for the best budget earbuds, the best Bluetooth earbuds under $50 and the best wireless earbuds for iPhone.
+See our recommendations for the best budget earbuds, the best Bluetooth earbuds under $50, the best cheap wireless earbuds, and the best wireless earbuds for iPhone.

 The JBL E25BT are better headphones overall than the Sony WI-C300.
 The JBLs also have a higher-end build quality and a flatter battery module with better cable management.
 The E25BT also have longer battery life and a more balanced sound with deeper bass.
 The WI-C300, on the other hand, support NFC, which makes them slightly easier to pair with mobile phones.